antirez/c64-kitty/README.md

 ## Building

-On Linux and other Unix-alike system, where we don't have support for audio (yet) use:
+On other Unix-alike system, where we don't have support for audio (yet) use:

     make

 Otherwise, if you are in MacOS, use the following to use the low level C Audio API provided by the operating system:

     make macos-audio

+If you are in Linux, you can use `pulseaudio`, via the `pulseaudio-dev` library

+    make linux-audio

+pulseaudio interface is very common on Linux and also work for newer distributions with PipeWire.

 ## Loading PRG / BIN files